mhwlng/dashboard-elite/README.md

 When pressing a button on the touch screen, it will send the e.g. 'toggle light' keypress (from the game keyboard binding file) to the game.

-Big display 3840x1100 (14 inch, IPS panel, note used usb-c connector):
+Big display 3840x1100 (14 inch, IPS panel, uses usb-c connector):

 https://www.aliexpress.com/item/1005003332731770.html